benoitpetit/prompt-my-project/README.md

 - 🎯 **Flexible Filtering**: Advanced pattern matching for including or excluding specific files and directories
 - 📊 **Comprehensive Statistics**: File counts, size distribution, and token estimation for AI models
 - 🔬 **Technology Detection**: Automatically identifies programming languages and frameworks used
-- 📝 **Multiple Output Formats**: Export as TXT, JSON, or XML with detailed project information
+- 📝 **Multiple Output Formats**: Export as TXT, JSON, XML, or directly to stdout for pipeline integration
 - 🚀 **High Performance**: Concurrent processing with smart caching and memory management

 ## 🚀 Installation